 We were organized in Delaware on January 7, 2008, and commenced operations on May 20, 2008, when our initial public offering ("IPO") of ten million shares of common stock was completed.
 Mr. Wilkus and Dr. Puryear were appointed to the Board of Directors on January 9, 2008, and independent directors Dr. Davis and Messrs.
 Dobbs and Harvey were appointed to the Board of Directors on May 12, 2008 in connection with our IPO.
 Messrs.
 Couch and Flax were appointed to the Board of Directors on July 26, 2011.
 Mr. Couch, an independent director, was also appointed to the Audit Committee and Compensation and Corporate Governance Committee on February 6, 2012.
 Each independent director was paid a retainer for service on the Board of Directors during 2011 at an annual rate of \$40,000 payable quarterly in advance, which amount was prorated for Mr. Couch.
 In addition, the chair of our Audit Committee was paid a retainer at an annual rate of \$15,000 and the chair of our Compensation and Corporate Governance Committee was paid an annual retainer of \$5,000, each payable quarterly in advance.
-During 2011, the independent directors also received a fee of \$1,500 per meeting for attending Board or committee meetings and certain other Board-related functions approved by the Chair of our Board of Directors who are also employees or directors of American Capital or any of its affiliates, including our Manager, do not receive any compensation from us for service as a member of the Board of Directors.
+During 2011, the independent directors also received a fee of \$1,500 per meeting for attending Board or committee meetings and certain other Board-related functions approved by the Chair of our Board of Directors.
+Independent directors are reimbursed for travel expenses incurred in connection with such Board and committee meetings and Board-related functions.
+Directors who are also employees or directors of American Capital or any of its affiliates, including our Manager, do not receive any compensation from us for service as a member of the Board of Directors.
 American Capital, however, does have a policy to pay its non-employee directors fees for serving on the board of directors of its portfolio companies or its funds under management (such as AGNC) and under this policy, Dr. Puryear received \$59,500 from American Capital for his service on our Board of Directors during 2011, in lieu of any payment by us.